hikikomori82/osifont/README.md

 ### Recent news

+  - **2021-12-07** - fixed kerning in P.(A-Za-z), removed Belarusian support in protest of latest actions on Polish border
   - **2018-09-07** - fixed kerning in E-F-C-D-L-T-Y-Z-c-r-, fixed typo in Belarusian
   - **2016-05-16** - added GPL version 2 with font exception version and LGPL version 3 with font exception version
   - **2016-03-14** - Added Māori to supported languages